elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- O my limbs of cob wall
+- Oh, my limbs of shattered wall
 - you will not quit from fatigue or cold
 - my smoking cry
 - my trapped-animal cry, intact.